The Fate of the Furious: Critical response

 David Ehrlich of IndieWire gave the film a C− and called it the worst entry of the franchise, saying: "As much a mess of conflicting tones and styles as it is of locations, this setpiece—like the rest of Gray's movie—feels like a heap of random parts that were thrown together in the hopes that fate might somehow weld them into a roadworthy vehicle.
 But it's not all groundbreaking."
 J. R. Kinnard of PopMatters magazine gave a lukewarm review, writing: "It's unlikely that devotees will consider The Fate of the Furious one of the stronger entries in the series.
 Still, the filmmakers and actors are clearly dedicated to making a quality product, avoiding the complacency that often plagues action sequels."
 Richard Roeper of the Chicago Sun-Times gave the film two stars out of four, saying: "Moments after Dom has gone rogue and apparently wants to kill them, they're making jokes.
 As they're racing through the streets of New York City or skidding along the ice in Russia, killing bad guys and narrowly avoiding getting killed themselves, they're crackin' wise.
 Even within this ludicrous universe, it's jarring to hear these supposedly smart folks, who refer to themselves as 'family,' acting like idiots who don't seem to care if they live or die, or if their friends survive."

 Professor of international political economy Richard E. Feinberg has commented on the political significance of the film's opening setting of Havana in the context of shifting U.S.–Cuban relations, calling the eighth instalment, "Hollywood's love letter to Havana".
 He writes, "In the Cuban sequence's dramatic climax, Dom wins his hard-fought one-mile race ("a Cuban mile") against a tough local competitor, by a nose.
 The loser is gracious: 'You won my car and you earned my respect,' he admits to the FF hero.
 Dom's response is equally magnanimous: 'Keep your car, your respect is good enough for me.'
 In this instance, FF8 captures the essence of the relations between the United States and Cuba: it's all about mutual respect."

 Accolades

-Sequel

-A sequel titled F9, directed by Justin Lin and written by Daniel Casey, was released on June 25, 2021.
+Sequels

+Following the positive reception of Johnson and Statham's chemistry in this film and the box-office success of this film, Universal released a spin-off, Hobbs & Shaw, in August 2019.

+F9 was released in June 2021.
+It grossed over $700 million worldwide, and received a similarly mixed critical and audience response.
+A tenth film, Fast X, was released in May 2023.
+Although Fast X was reported as the final mainline installment of the franchise, an eleventh film, Fast XI (2026), is in production.